 Without context, one of two things might happen:

 - You create confusion and subsequently reluctance in the mind of your audience.
 “The confused mind never buys,” goes the adage, whether it’s selling an idea or a service.

-- You allow if not force your audience to decide on their own what you mean, which may be something completely different and perhaps unfavourable.
+- You allow if not force your audience to decide on their own what you mean, to come up with their own conclusions, which may be something completely different and perhaps unfavorable.

 So the more context you provide your audience, the faster their comprehension will be, and the more meaningful what you say (and sell) will become.

 Tell stories, use metaphors, make analogies, or at the very least, offer comparisons.
 Give your content context.